 Certainly a risk in this zeitgeist, but also difficult to implement for an average hacker.

 Could it be that you have been hacked?

-It can always be the case, especially when it comes to point 3!
-For all other points, we often notice that this is thought and after an extensive (and often expensive) research, it unfortunately often turns out that this is not the case and that it is more a false feeling of insecurity.
+It can always be the case of course, especially when it comes to point 3!
+Unfortunately, after an extensive (and expensive) investigation, we often notice that this is not often the case for all other points.
+It's more of a false sense of insecurity.

 A fixed tip!
 Always use a VPN to connect to the internet.
 This ensures that you remain extra safe.
 We recommend CyberGhost for this.

 Do you still want to have an investigation conducted, do you have questions or need specific advice?
 Do not hesitate to call us: 020-3690030